communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 ---

 ## Setting up IP filtering

+If you want to restrict access to certain IP's for secuity purposes, this can be done using IP filtering.

 Due to how Gov UK PaaS works, it is not possible to enable IP filtering alongside basic authentication.
 It's not possible to set up two routing services on the same hostname meaning only one or the other can be used.